 Expat life can be full of challenges, from finding housing and jobs to learning the local language and culture.
 But, it can also be incredibly rewarding.
 You get the chance to live in a new country and meet new people, and it provides new opportunities and experiences.
 For those considering a move to another country, it’s important to be prepared for the challenges that come with expat life.

 Living life as an expatriate can sound like a dream come true for most people.
 You get to visit new destinations, receive lucrative pay packages, and have the opportunity to explore new languages and cultures.
 If this doesn’t make you immediately want to get a job abroad and live the coveted expat lifestyle with all of the expat privileges, we don’t know what will!

 There is no doubt that the rewards of living and working as an expat are attractive.
 However, when you emigrate to another country it can be a massive change.
 This brings with it a fair share of challenges.
 These challenges can depend upon factors like your country of origin, your destination, your situation, and your background.
 Read on to learn about five of the most common challenges facing expats.

 Expat challenges and how to overcome them

 This is one of the most common challenges for expats when they move from one country to another.
 Life can be much more difficult if you don’t know the language.
 Imagine having a problem in your house and not being able to explain it to anyone!

 In order to overcome this you may need to learn the local language to communicate and move around quickly.
 Though there are many options to learn new languages it can take time.
-Therefore, if you know you’re moving abroad you should plan ahead and start taking language classes before you go, or practice with popular apps such as Duolingo.
+Therefore, if you know you’re moving abroad you should plan ahead and start taking language classes before you go, or practice with popular language learning apps such as Duolingo.

 Even learning rudimentary phrases to help you navigate your initial relocation phase to another country can be a huge help.